eschiller/puppet-trac/README.md

 # Limitations

-Currently this module is only tested with Ubuntu 12.04 and CentOS 6, although it's likely that it will function with other variants of Redhat and Debian OS families.
+Currently this module is only tested with Ubuntu 12.04, Ubuntu 14.04 and CentOS 6, although it's likely that it will function with other variants of Redhat and Debian OS families.

 Although telling the module not to create a virtualhost, database, or code repository is possible via parameters in the trac::tracenv define, doing so is untested and is